mmax00/Flappybird-Multiplayer/README.md

 A game is made in python using pygame library and sockets.

 The way a server communicates with client:
-1. Client send server his name
+1. Client sends server his name
-2. Server send client the state of a game (it can either be 'play' or 'q'-queue)
+2. Server sends client the state of a game (it can either be 'play' or 'q'-queue)
-3. Server send client info about the connected players Then server will start clients thread for the rest of communication
+3. Server sends client info about the connected players Then server will start clients thread for the rest of communication